top of page

 Coach Tori

-ACES Volleyball Coach, Coach Tori
+ACES Volleyball Coach Tori

-Tori McCardell began coaching with ACES Spring 2022. she started playing volleyball at the age of 8 years old at a Houston Parks community center.
+Tori McCardell began coaching with ACES Spring 2022.
+She started playing volleyball at the age of 8 years old at a Houston Parks community center.
 Coach Tori then went on to play in middle school, becoming captain her first year playing along with being MVP.
 During this time, she also played in a club league for various teams.
-Coach Tori won various awards and recognitions such as Outstanding Performance, MVP, League Champion, etc. Outside of volleyball coaching she is a full-time student in college majoring in nursing, Coach Tori brings pure passion and firmness with her coaching style along with open mindedness to expand her knowledge of the sport.
+Coach Tori won various awards and recognitions such as Outstanding Performance, MVP, League Champion, etc. Outside of volleyball coaching she is a full-time student in college majoring in nursing.
+Coach Tori brings pure passion and firmness with her coaching style along with open mindedness to expand her knowledge of the sport.
 She dedicates herself to the sport and the players to shape them into the best volleyball version of themselves.

 Coach bailey